Bringing your dog to a picnic

 Share Article

-Pick a suitable location
+Pick a dog-friendly spot

-Show them around
+Show them around first

 Shopping to do?